microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 This document will continue to evolve as we roll out more features and functionality overtime.

 ## Responsible AI
-We have a wealth of documentation on our public documentation site for how we ensure Microsoft's Responsible AI framework is followed for all Microsoft Business Applications products
+Every Microsoft Business Applications service has their own dedicated Responsible AI page on our public documentation site.
+Below we have summarized the links for all Power Platform and D365 services and their associated Responsible AI page,

 * [Power Platform](https://learn.microsoft.com/en-us/power-platform/responsible-ai-overview)
   * [Power Apps](https://learn.microsoft.com/en-us/power-apps/maker/common/responsible-ai-overview/)